sharath-5br2r/Dolphin-Extra/Readme.md

 - Switching between games is now possible with only the Wii Remote

-- Right-click any game in the Dolphin menu to manually add/remove games from the Wii Menu
+- Right-click or Hold(Android) any game in the Dolphin menu to manually add/remove games from the Wii Menu

 - Visually replicates the same experiences as if game files are .wad in Wii Menu

 ### How to use

+#### Desktop

 1. Extract the zip
 2. Run `BetterWiiMenuDE.exe`
 3. Load up the Wii Menu or head straight into a game and enjoy easier game switching!

+#### Android

+1. Install the APK
+2. Open Dolphin
+3. 3.
+Load up the Wii Menu or head straight into a game and enjoy easier game switching!